rhiannonbar/GISC420/README.md

 Looking for another solution, we tried to use the r.viewshed function from [Grass GIS](https://grass.osgeo.org/grass78/manuals/r.viewshed.html).
 Again we struggled to access this through the G420 environment.

-### Cloning the ArcGIS environment, adding geopandas and working in Jupyter Lab
+### Cloning the ArcGIS Environment, Adding Geopandas and Working in Jupyter Lab

 Through experimentation, we realised that the Python tab of ArcPro settings allows the user to clone their ArcGIS environment and add additional modules such as geopandas and rasterio.
 The original ArcGIS environment is locked down and limited in its customisation, however this new environment was in a location that allowed access via Anaconda and Jupyter Notebook.
 This approach allowed us to use arcpy packages alongside other more python friendly packages such as geopandas.

 As a result, we were able to put together a workflow using a Jupyter Notebook.
 We reviewed the raw code again from Model Builder and reused some of the arcpy functions with minor alterations.
 First we used the linear feature (roadseg) we had generated in Arcmap to test the GeneratePointsAlongALine function in arcpy.
 The code ran well and generated points along the linear feature.
 We then tried to run a viewshed on a test point, again using the Arcpy code.
-We input our DEM and test point into the function and generated an output.
+We input our DEM and test point into the function and [generated an output](https://github.com/rhiannonbar/GISC420/blob/main/GEOG420%20Final%20Project.ipynb).

 Once of the major challenges with using arcpy is that the functions we used were extremely complex and we spent a considerable amount of time working through syntax errors.
 The outputs also didn't save to the environment so we were creating a significant number of files and ran into issues saving files in a consistent location.
 This issue is resolvable but requires more time than we had available to make file saving consistent and replicatable .